gameshowstudio/gameshowstudio.github.io/press/index.md

 ## Sweating the Details

 We’re proud of this app, and we put a lot of thought into the experience.
-There are a few minor details that illustrate this that we would like to point out if you are interested.
+There are a few small details that illustrate this that we would like to point out if you are interested.
 Check them out [here](/press/details).

 ## Use Cases